Skip to contents

 Why params Exists

+params is the run’s strategy configuration.
+Put research choices you want to compare, store, or sweep into params; do not hide them in globals or inside feature declarations.
 Hard-coded constants make experiments awkward.
 Parameters let one economic idea run under different assumptions.

 buy_if_up_qty <- function(ctx, params) {